mikeybkats/theHeartOftheBuddhasTeaching/The Heart of the Buddha's Teaching.md

 Hanh, Thich Nhat.
 The Heart of the Buddha's Teaching (p.
 69).
 Potter/Ten Speed/Harmony/Rodale.
 Kindle Edition.
 ```

 By realizing our bodies contain all of the elements of nature it helps us to ground ourselves in a reality where we are part of these natural forces inside and out.
-We are no longer just a mind encapsulated b	y a body with needs and desires.
+We are no longer just a mind encapsulated by a body with needs and desires.
 "We are everywhere."
 P69

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbLTIwNzI1MDk1MzgsLTQ0MjUwNTcyMiwtMz
+eyJoaXN0b3J5IjpbLTQ0MjUwNTcyMiwtNDQyNTA1NzIyLC0zOD
-g3MzM3NDMxLC02NDE3MTE1NzgsMjEzMTA4OTQ2NywyMTA5MjIw
+czMzc0MzEsLTY0MTcxMTU3OCwyMTMxMDg5NDY3LDIxMDkyMjAx
-MTQxLDE0NTcyODE3NzUsMzEyMzc5OTU1LDE1MjkwMTQ1NzgsNz
+NDEsMTQ1NzI4MTc3NSwzMTIzNzk5NTUsMTUyOTAxNDU3OCw3Nz
-cxODI1OTYsLTEyMDc1MTM3MjQsMTc2ODU5MTMxNywtMTI4OTYy
+E4MjU5NiwtMTIwNzUxMzcyNCwxNzY4NTkxMzE3LC0xMjg5NjI0
-NDYwMywtMjczNTAzMzQ5LDE5ODU2NTM5NTEsMTI1NzEwNjQ2OC
+NjAzLC0yNzM1MDMzNDksMTk4NTY1Mzk1MSwxMjU3MTA2NDY4LC
-wtMTU1MTY2NDE2NywtNDcwOTQ4NDAwLC0xMDE5NzkwNjU0LDE3
+0xNTUxNjY0MTY3LC00NzA5NDg0MDAsLTEwMTk3OTA2NTQsMTc4
-ODExMzYxMTldfQ==
+MTEzNjExOV19
 -->